 The RecyclingWorks in Massachusetts program has worked with local health officials to develop recommended Best Management Practices (BMPs) for use by health agents to support and inform local oversight of commercial food waste collection programs.
 The commercial organics waste disposal ban affects any business or institution that disposes of one ton or more of food waste per week, effective October 1, 2014.
 Effective November 1, 2022, the MassDEP is lowering the threshold for the commercial organics ban so that it applies to businesses and institutions generating one-half ton or more food waste per week.
 These BMPs are also intended to serve as a resource to businesses and institutions and their haulers.
 This is not regulatory language and these practices may need to be modified to fit varying site specific conditions.
 The RecyclingWorks program will consider revising the BMPs in the future as needed.
-Any suggestions should be sent to email@example.com.
+Any suggestions should be sent to firstname.lastname@example.org.

 Source separation of food scraps starts in kitchens and dish rooms.
 Recommended back of the house practices are as follows:

 - Kitchen food scraps should be collected in dedicated receptacles such as bowls, buckets and barrels in the same area as trash is currently collected.

 - Containers should be leak proof (impervious) and covered when not in continuous use, or when full.
 They must be intended only for the purpose of food scraps collection and clearly marked.